lamberta/devkit-doc/native/ios-setup.md

 Define splash screen images for your game.
 For the complete list of image sizes required and other details [see the manifest documentation](../guide/manifest.html).

+For iPhone, the portrait splash images are used, and when your game specifies landscape mode, those images will be rotated to match the screen orientation.

 Once your game is configured properly for iOS, you're ready to install it!

 ## Setting Up a New Mobile Device